EdgarJRobles/quetzal/translationz/README.md

 ### Renaming file

-Also you can rename new `Dodo.ts` file by appending the locale code, for example, `Dodo_es-ES.ts` for Spanish (Spain) and change
+Also you can rename new `Quetzal.ts` file by appending the locale code, for example, `Quetzal_es-ES.ts` for Spanish (Spain) and change

 ```xml
 <TS version="2.1">